-In 2004, the DHS Inspector General recommended that the CSB implement the statutory reporting requirement: "The CSB needs to refine its mechanism for learning of chemical incidents, and it should publish a regulation describing how the CSB will receive the notifications it needs."
-(Department of Homeland Security, Office of

-Inspector General, "A Report on the Continuing Development of the U.S. Chemical Safety and Hazard Investigation Board," OIG-04-04, Jan.
+In 2004, the Department of Homeland Security (DHS) Inspector General recommended that the CSB implement the statutory reporting requirement: "The CSB needs to refine its mechanism for learning of chemical incidents, and it should publish a regulation describing how the CSB will receive the notifications it needs."
+(Department of Homeland Security, Office of Inspector General, "A Report on the Continuing Development of the U.S. Chemical Safety and Hazard Investigation Board," OIG-04-04, Jan.
 2004, at 14.)
 In 2008, the Government Accountability Office (GAO) also recommended that the CSB fulfill its statutory obligation by issuing a reporting rule.
 (U.S. Government Accountability Office, "Chemical Safety Board: Improvements in Management and Oversight Are Needed," GAO-08-864R, Aug.
 22, 2008, at 11.)

-On June 25, 2009, the CSB submitted an Advanced Notice of Proposed Rulemaking (ANPRM) entitled "Chemical Release Reporting," at 74 FR 30259-30263, June 25, 2009.
+On June 25, 2009, the CSB submitted an advanced notice of proposed rulemaking (ANPRM) entitled "Chemical Release Reporting," at 74 FR 30259-30263, June 25, 2009.
 The ANPRM outlined four potential approaches to accidental release reporting and requested additional information for developing a proposed rule.
 Specifically, the CSB sought comments in response to several specific questions, including but not limited to the following: